Done right, webinars can help you nurture your new subscribers and leads as well as turn existing subscribers into customers.

 Now that you know whether you should consider using a webinar, let's take a look at the best practices for webinars when it comes to creating the content, setting up the tech, and marketing and promoting your webinar.

-Webinar Checklist: Best Practices for Content and Structure
+6 Best Webinar Practices for Content and Structure

 The first set of best practices deals with the content and structure of your webinar.
 You'll find tips and advice that'll help you come up with an interesting topic, create your slide deck, choose your speakers, and more.